 Ann Rule had a skill in telling the often brutal and harrowing stories behind some of the most famous true crimes and criminals in American history.
 Below is a collection of true crime classics from Ann Rule.
 This list includes some of Rule’s early books which while published 20-30 years ago are still as eye-opening and gripping to read as her more recent publications.
 Sadly Ann Rule died in July 2015 of a heart attack aged 83 years old.

+The Stranger Beside Me is one of Ann Rule’s best books and what made it all the more powerful is the personal connection she had to her subject, serial killer Ted Bundy.
 Ann Rule worked alongside Ted Bundy at a suicide crisis hotline center in Seattle where they both volunteered their time in 1971.
 Bundy was a man she considered her friend, a man she thought she knew to be kind, generous and sincere.

 When it emerged that Ted Bundy was in fact a brutal serial killer who abducted and murdered at least 30 women, Ann Rule was as shocked as the rest of the world.